Civics

 Civics Education

-The program works with small teams of teachers within a school district and between school districts to share and develop best practices.In order to support program development, we provide support to instructional leaders in the development and use of materials that promote critical thinking and civic action.
+ACOE's program represents a partnership between multiple Whole Child Programs departments.
+Team members work with small teams of teachers within a school district and between school districts to share and develop best practices related to the development, inquiry, content, and civic learning for all students with an emphasis on critical thinking and civic action.

 Areas of Work